-The Chief Executive Officer has the executive responsibility for implementing the Trust Board policies and delivering on the Objects of the Articles of Association.
-The Director of Finance and Operations leads Finance, Information Technology, Human Resources, Facilities Management, Catering, Procurement, Marketing, Data and Administration.
-In accordance with the Academy Financial Handbook, the Directors appointed the CEO as the Accounting Officer and the Trust Business Manager as the Principal Finance Officer.
+The Board delegates the day to day running of the Trust and the academies to the Chief Executive Officer and to the Director of Education, who have the executive responsibility for implementing Trust Board policies and decisions.
+Academy head teachers report to the Director of Education.
+The Director of Finance and Operations reports to the Chief Executive Officer and leads the central services of Finance, Information Technology, Human Resources, Facilities Management, Catering, Procurement, Marketing, Data and Administration.

+In accordance with the Academy Financial Handbook, the Directors appointed the CEO as the Accounting Officer and the Director of Finance and Operations as the Principal Finance Officer.